 If you or anyone you know experiences sexual assault, dating or domestic violence, or stalking, please get help immediately.
 There are on and off-campus resources designed to help you, and you may take a friend/advocate with you to use any of these resources.

 For additional crisis and emergency information, Contact Chad Coleman or Jodi Beyeler, Goshen College’s Crisis Management Coordinators or Campus Safety at extension 7599.
 The role of Campus Safety is to monitor and report, not function as “first responders.”
 They will immediately investigate and contact 911 if needed.

 These resources, guidelines, and policies apply to students, teaching and administrative faculty, staff and all others, including visitors, alumni, vendors, guests, prospective students, and members of the public.

-Goshen College has developed these resources with a commitment to our core values, as well as the requirements of Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, the Violence Against Women Reauthorization Act of 2013, the Campus Sexual Violence Elimination Act (Campus SaVE), and and the Indiana Civil Rights Law.
+Goshen College has developed these resources, policy, and procedures with a commitment to our core values, as well as the requirements of Title IX of the Education Amendments of 1972 as amended in August 2020, the Violence Against Women Reauthorization Act of 2013, the Campus Sexual Violence Elimination Act (Campus SaVE), the Clery Act (1994), and the Indiana Civil Rights Law.